zloether/blocklist-parser/README.md

   -h, --help            show this help message and exit -b, --blocklist <name>
-                        Name of the blocklist to use -l, --list            List supported blocklists
+                        Name of the blocklist to use -f, --file <file>     Blocklist file to use
+  -l, --list            List supported blocklists
   -u, --url <url>       URL of blocklist to use
 ```